 - Salt and pepper to taste

 - Using kitchen shears (or a knife), cut the bacon into small pieces and put them into the pot.
 Cook the bacon for a few minutes over medium-high heat.
 I like to give the bacon a bit of a head start so it gets nice and crispy.

 - Take the sausages out of their casings.
 I lightly slice the sausages length-wise with a sharp knife to make a slit in the casings, and then it's really easy to get them out.
 I then use my fingers to break the meat into bite-size pieces and add them to the soup pot as I go.

 While the sausages and bacon cook, I chop the onion and potatoes, making sure to give the pot a stir occasionally.

 When the sausages and bacon are nicely browned and getting crispy, stir in the onions and garlic.
 Cook for 2-3 minutes.

 Bring soup to a boil and then reduce to medium-low heat to simmer.

-- Cook for 10-15 minutes or until potatoes and onions are softened.
+Cook for 10-15 minutes or until potatoes and onions are tender.

-- Add cream and salt and pepper and cook for a further 10 minutes or until kale is softened.
+Add kale, cream, and salt and pepper and cook for a further 5-10 minutes or until the kale is soft and wilted.

 - If you're worried about calories, you could probably use fewer sausages than I do without changing the taste of the soup too much.
-Conversely, I go all out with this soup and sometimes add more than a cup of cream to it.
+You can drain some of the fat too if you wish.
+I keep it in for flavor!

 - Adapted from one of the many copycat Zuppa Toscana recipes out there.
 I can't remember which one (I did try to find it) - I memorized it and adapted it quite a while ago.